ACCYSL

 1. The following standing committees may be appointed yearly.
 Other committees may be appointed as needed, and the chairs of those other committees shall be appointed by the President.

-2. Any committee chairs may introduce business to the Board of Directors.
+1. Any committee chairs may introduce business to the Board of Directors.

-ARTICLE XII League Programs
+ARTICLE XII Field Permits

 ARTICLE XIII Protests and Appeals